Lime Popsicles Recipe (Refined Sugar-Free)

 1. Stir together lime juice, maple syrup, water, and mint leaves.

-2. Pour the popsicle mixture into a popsicle tray and add a couple of lime slices to each mold (optional).
+1. Pour into a popsicle mold and add a couple of lime slices to each mold (optional).

 Storage Tips